Math Parent Activity Guides – Supporting Student Learning

 Remind your parents that being supportive of your child’s ability to learn math starts with how you talk to your child about math.
 Although parents can be a positive force in helping children learn math, they can also unknowingly undermine their child’s math abilities and attitudes by saying things such as “Math is hard” or “I’m not surprised to don’t do well in math, I didn’t like math either when I was in school.”

 Although parent can’t make their child ‘like’ math, they can encourage them to do so, and they can take steps to ensure that they learn to appreciate its value both in their everyday lives and in preparing for their future.

 The goal is to help their child to learn how to use what they have to meet the struggles that learning math might incur, not to fear, avoid or abandon the struggle from a belief they cannot do it.
 Parents can help a youngster believe and discover he/she can do it!
 Encourage youngsters to dig in when it gets tough, not flee into excuses.

 Our young people have enough of what they need to make it and if the teachers and parents work together, the child will be successful with math.

 We need to also remind parents that all to often the answer to “where can I go for help?” is often sitting in at bottom of the child’s backpack.
 Parents can help their child by just asking their child to see their math textbook on a regular basis.
 Working with their child to look for how the textbook explains a concept can greater help student in their time of struggle to know that a resource is always within arm’s reach.

 What a valuable lesson for students to discover that answers come not from magic, but from reading and thinking and struggling to understand a sentence or an equation in a book they have ready and available.

-Attached below Teach n’ Kids Learn (TKL) has provided grade level parent activity guides which can be printed and provide to your parents or you can just direct them to this article.
+Attached below Teach & Kids Learn (TKL) has provided grade-level parent activity guides which can be printed and provided to your parents or you can just share this article.